Broccoli-Unchained/BROCU-miner/README.md

 ### Solo Mining
 - IF SOLO MINING it is necessary to fill the mining account (it is an Ethereum account) with a small amount of ether.
 - Typically 0.005 eth is good enough to get started.
 The ether is used for gas to make function calls to the token smart contract when your miner finds a solution to the Proof of Work.
 - When the gas is spent that means that you have found a solution!
-If you were the first to find it, you will be rewarded with 0xbitcoin tokens.
+If you were the first to find it, you will be rewarded with $BROCU tokens.
 (See the block explorer for typical gas prices at the current moment.)